-provides guidance and prevents fraud by certain parties who take advantage of market fluctuations by hoarding certain commodities to launch more massive profits in later commerce.
-Besides, "RDO" has an extensive network of outlets, making it easier to reach customers, closer to end consumers because of the direct transaction process, and supported by modern technology through sales software or applications that support operational management.
+The novelty of this study integrates the RDO principle to recover high demand without operational risk, among other things, making it easier for consumers to get goods and services, benefiting wholesalers and producers from the financial side, playing a role in promoting products, and providing various types of products at varying prices.
+As to other advantages of RDO when the demand for products is increasing, it provides guidance and prevents fraud by certain parties who take advantage of market fluctuations by hoarding certain commodities to launch more massive profits in later commerce.
+Besides, RDO has an extensive network of outlets, making it easier to reach customers, closer to end consumers because of the direct transaction process, and supported by modern technology through sales software or applications that support operational management.
 The framework handles the long-term probability of trading failure.

-This paper examines the distribution business strategy during the Covid-19 pandemic through "RDO" support for Indonesia.
-We summarize this paper into five pointsparts: The first, the introduction; secondly, part includes an introduction and the literature review; described in the second section.
-The thirdly, part is the methods: Then, in the fourth partly, the results are presented, and discussed; fifthly, and it continued the discussion with the confirmation of the conclusions for the fifth part.
+This paper examines the distribution business strategy during the Covid-19 pandemic through RDO support for Indonesia.
+We summarize this paper in five parts: first, the introduction; secondly, the literature review; thirdly, the methods; fourthly, the results are presented and discussed; fifthly, conclusions.